konrad11901/Inspiron7373-macOS/README.md

 ## What doesn't work or works partially
 * Combo jack (according to @baddles, you have to pull the headphone jack away from the computer for about 0.2mm, then change the slider balance values for it to work properly)
 **Solution:** VerbStub (included) + [ComboJackFix](https://github.com/tctien342/Dell-Inspiron-7591-Hackintosh/tree/master/PostInstall/CombojackFix) (disable SIP before installing)
-* Touchscreen - one finger works as a stylus, two fingers behave as one, three as two, four as three ([known VoodooI2C issue](https://github.com/alexandred/VoodooI2C/issues/275))
-* Wi-fi card (needs to be replaced - alternatively, wait for [AppleIntelWifiAdapter](https://github.com/appleintelwifi/adapter) or [itlwm](https://github.com/zxystd/itlwm/) to work)
+* Wi-fi card - works partially with [itlwm](https://github.com/zxystd/itlwm/) (not provided in the repository - if you want to try it, compile it by yourself or wait for the official release builds).
+For the best results, it is recommended to replace the card wih a macOS compatible one (look [here](https://dortania.github.io/Wireless-Buyers-Guide/types-of-wireless-card/m2.html) for some recommendations).
 * IR Camera
 * In some rare cases, the VoodooI2C will crash on boot and thus the touchpad won't work.
 A simple restart will fix that - I do not currently have a better solution.